mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     Record: true
     # How long in second to wait until players ip is being recorded into data base
     # This only applies for offline servers to allow for player first of all to login before recording ip
-    # Try to keep this value lower than your login plugin's allowed login time
+    # Try to keep this value higher than your login plugin's allowed login time so that we are recording actual players IP who has permission to use this name
     delay: 30
   # Max amount of hp you can get when using /cmi maxhp command
-  MaxHp: 200
+  MaxHp: 1000
   # When set to true, player play time will be grabbed from user stats file instead of from CMI user data file
   # This can help to get more accurate play time if you have older server and using players stats feature
   PlayTimeFromStats: true